Graded filtrations and ideals of reduction number two: Introduction

-\begin{fact} {\rm (\cite{No, H, O})} Under the above assumptions, $\ell_A(A/I)\ge \rme_0(I) - \rme_1(I)$ holds.
+\begin{fact} {\rm (\cite{No, H, O})} Let $(A, \fkm)$ be a Cohen--Macaulay local ring of dimension $d\ge 2$, and let $I$ be an $\fkm$-primary ideal of $A$.
+Suppose that $A/\fkm$ is an infinite field.
+Then

+holds.
 The equality holds if and only if $I^2=QI$ for some (any) minimal reduction $Q\subseteq I$.
-When this is the case, the Rees algebra of $I$ and the associated graded ring of $I$ are Cohen--Macaulay rings. \end{fact}
+When the equality holds, the Rees algebra of $I$ and the associated graded ring of $I$ are Cohen--Macaulay rings. \end{fact}

-The second aim of this paper is to study the next step, i.e., the case of reduction number two.
-Note that the {\it reduction number}, the minimal integer $n\ge 0$ satisfying $I^{n+1}=QI^n$, depends on the choice of a minimal reduction $Q$ in general (see for example \cite{Hu, Ma1, Ma2}).
+The second aim of this paper is to study the next step, i.e., the case of reduction number $2$.
+Note that the {\it reduction number} (with respect to $Q$), the minimal integer $n\ge 0$ satisfying $I^{n+1}=QI^n$, depends on the choice of a minimal reduction $Q$ in general (see for example \cite{Hu, Ma1, Ma2}); hence, the behavior of the Hilbert function is complicated even if the case of reduction number $2$.
+For this progress, see for example \cite[Introduction]{K}.
+The following theorem clarifies what happen in the case of reduction number $2$.